QA-repository/CPR-Automation/README.md

 5. Edit a media
 6. Delete a media
 7. Add a taxonomy
-8. Edit a taxonony
+8. Edit a taxonomy
 9. Delete a taxonomy
 10. Add a user
 11. Edit a user
 12. Delete a user

-Later I will add the payment automation for it
+Later I will add payment automation to it